mr-karan/doggo/README.md

 ### Resolver Options

 ```
+  --strategy=STRATEGY   Specify strategy to query nameserver listed in etc/resolv.conf.
+Defaults to `all` (`random`, `first`, `all`).
   --ndots=INT           Specify ndots parameter.
 Takes value from /etc/resolv.conf if using the system nameserver or 1 otherwise.
   --search              Use the search list defined in resolv.conf.
 Defaults to true.
 Set --search=false to disable search list.
   --timeout             Specify timeout (in seconds) for the resolver to return a response.
   -4 --ipv4             Use IPv4 only.
   -6 --ipv6             Use IPv6 only.
 ```